 - Ask for accessibility requirements from conference attendees as part of registration. (read access to past surveys is possible)

-- May choose to collect diversity statistics as part of registration.
-In 2018 it was collected anonymously as part of the workshop preferences survey, which made following GDPR simple but didn’t result in full coverage.
+- May choose to collect EDI statistics as part of registration.
+In previous years it was collected anonymously as part of the call for submissions, which made following GDPR simple but didn’t result in full coverage.